Ana-Mirza/Image-Classifier/README.md

 ```

 ## Results Summary
-This is a summary of the models/ accuracy after being trained with the datasets after applying different extraction methodologies and tuning the hyperparameters.
+This is a summary of the models' accuracy after being trained with the datasets after applying different extraction methodologies and tuning the hyperparameters.

 TODO: insert table